projectriff/cli/docs/riff_streaming_processor_tail.md

 Stream runtime logs for a processor until canceled.
 To cancel, press Ctl-c in the shell or kill the process.

-As new processor instances are started, the logs are displayed.
+As new processor pods are started, the logs are displayed.
 To show historical logs use --since.

 ```
 riff streaming processor tail <name> [flags]